 As more partnerships face the test of relocation, understanding its impact on marriages becomes increasingly important.
 This exploration looks at how moving affects relationships and what couples can do to maintain their connection during this significant life change.

-When couples relocate, they often face three main types of stress that can test their marriage.
 First, career-related pressures often hit hard, especially when one spouse – often called the “trailing spouse” – has to leave their job behind.
 This can shake up not just their income but also their sense of identity and purpose.
 Sometimes, the spouse who moves for their career feels guilty, while the other might struggle with resentment, creating an emotional tug-of-war.
+While one partner dives into an exciting new role, the other might struggle with unemployment in an unfamiliar city.

 Protective Factors and Coping Strategies